"plugins" should be called "modules" from now on.

 Just keep all the naming convention stuff here, I think it will take some time to update the UI everywhere - so it's good to know where we still have some left.

 In general there is no "real" difference between iops and other modules beside the fact that iops work on images while the latter ones provide additional features around that.

-#5 Updated by Tobias Ellinghaus over 7 years ago
+#5 Updated by Tobias Ellinghaus almost 8 years ago

 - Affected Version set to git development version